+Not coping?
 Finding the right migraine help, at the right time, in the right place, at the right cost… well it can be indescribably difficult.

-I am sorry to be the bearer of bad news, but if you are newly diagnosed with migraines you will soon learn that your impacts will go far beyond surviving the pain phase, but that you have many other aspects in life you may need to change.
+I am sorry to be the bearer of bad news, but if you are newly diagnosed with migraines you will soon discover that not only do you need to learn how to survive the pain phase, but that you have many other aspects in life you may need to change.

 You will also have to be smart financially, whilst looking for what works for you.
 You will have to learn new coping skills and become resilient.
 You will have to cope with added emotional stress and be more organized with time management.